wpengine/headless-docs/guides/getting-started/deploy-app/README.md

 # Deploy Your First App

-Now that we have an app up and running, let's deploy it to the Headless Platform.
+Now that we have created a [simple app](/guides/getting-started/create-app) up and running, let's deploy it to the Headless Platform.

 ## Add Your App to GitHub